Lucius Caecilius Iucundus: Depictions in fiction

 The classicist Mary Beard has described Iucundus as "a bit of a breakout star".
 Book One of the Cambridge Latin Course is a fictionalised account of the life of Iucundus, who is referred to as "Caecilius" in the series.
 In the Cambridge Latin Course, Caecilius has a wife, Metella; a daughter, Lucia; a dog, Cerberus; and a son, Quintus, on whom books two and three in the series are based.
 He also has two slaves; one named Clemens and another, a cook, named Grumio.
 It is also revealed that Caecilius once had another slave, Felix.
 However, after he saved Quintus from a kidnapping attempt, Caecilius manumitted him.
 In the Cambridge Latin Course, Caecilius dies in the AD 79 eruption of Vesuvius.
+In Amarantus and his Neighbourhood, Iucundus appears as a cameo, to aid in the manumitting of the protagonist Amarantus.

 Iucundus appears as a character in the 2003 novel Pompeii by Robert Harris.
 The novel's protagonist, Ampliatus, works for Iucundus; in a 2024 interview, Harris described him as an "enforcer" for the latter.
 Harris has described Iucundus as an "obvious" inclusion in the story, and as an illustration of the dynamic nature of Roman society.

 In a 2008 episode of British television science-fiction series Doctor Who entitled "The Fires of Pompeii", Peter Capaldi portrays Lobus Caecilius, a marble merchant based on Iucundus.
 In this story, he and his family are saved from the eruption by the Doctor, who transports them to safety.
 Capaldi later played the Doctor's twelfth iteration; in a 2015 episode, the character explains that he chose to assume Caecilius's appearance to remind him of his duty to save people like Caecilius.
 The show's writer, Steven Moffat, said that the Doctor's resemblance to Caecilius, as well as to a character named John Frobisher (also played by Capaldi) in the spin-off Torchwood series symbolised "the Doctor's eternal battle with doom and destiny".